Caribbean Baseball Cup

-The Caribbean Baseball Cup is a baseball tournament organized by Caribbean Baseball Confederation (COCABE), which is itself a division of WBSC Americas.
+The Caribbean Baseball Cup (Copa del Caribe; Kopa Karibe) is a baseball tournament organized by Caribbean Baseball Confederation (COCABE), which is itself a division of WBSC Americas.
 It serves as a qualifier for higher-level tournaments, such as the Central American and Caribbean Games.

 The tournament has served as a testing ground for smaller federations such as the Bahamas and Curaçao, whose players often represent larger national teams such as Great Britain and the Netherlands, respectively.
 Although not a Caribbean nation, Peru has participated in the tournament three times, winning a silver medal in 2019 and a bronze medal in 2021.